frantzmiccoli/drkns/README.md

 drkns debug             # If needed, you can check which steps are
                         #   going to run here
-drkns run               # Run all steps drkns clean             # Will remove one week old execution statuses to
+drkns run               # Run all steps drkns clean             # Will remove four weeks old execution statuses to
                         #   limit disk usage
 drkns sync out --delete # Persist all execution statuses from S3,
                         #  **use --delete** to also delete data removed by